 Exercising in Prison

 Exercising in prison is as important as exercising in the outside world.
 Physical activity for inmates really helps their physical and mental health.
 Researchers say that ‘even moderate exercise in a prison setting has a positive effect on mental health and is effective in reducing the risk of depression’1.
 Prisoners usually spend at least an hour working out each day to look after themselves.

-Prisoners are able to use cardio equipment as well as strength machines to meet their goals of either to lose weight, improve their health and their overall well being.
+Prisoners are able to use cardio equipment as well as strength machines to meet their goals of either to lose weight, improve their health and overall wellbeing.
 The good thing about completing a workout is that inmates get a chance to enjoy some fresh air which is great for their mental health rather than them staying in their cells at all times.

-In this blog we have learnt how important is is for inmates to stay fit and healthy in prisons as this plays a huge role in their mental health, reducing the risk of going through depression.
-This research can be followed by people living outside the prison life to ensure they can also maintain a good well being.
+In this blog we have learnt how important it is for inmates to stay fit and healthy in prisons as this plays a huge role in their mental health, reducing the risk of going through depressions.
+This research can be followed by people living outside the prison life to ensure they can also maintain a good wellbeing.

 2Commercialfitnessequipmentpackages.co.uk.
 2021.
 Prison Fitness Equipment. [online] Available at: <https://www.commercialfitnessequipmentpackages.co.uk/usage/prison> [Accessed 12 October 2021].